-The last thing you want to do is find they’ve eaten more garlic whilst you weren’t looking– so if there’s a spill you should shut your dog away and quickly clean up the mess so other pets aren’t in danger.
+The last thing you want to do is find out they have eaten more garlic while you weren’t looking– so if there’s a spill, you should put your dog in a safe room and quickly clean up the mess, so other pets are not in danger.

 Step 2: Immediately Call Your Veterinarian

-Your veterinarian is the best person to advise you on next steps.
-They might recommend that you make your dog sick, or might prescribe some activated charcoal to absorb the toxin and help your dog pass it without the toxic compounds being absorbed by the body.
+Your veterinarian is the best person to advise you on the next steps.
+They might recommend that you try to make your dog vomit or prescribe some activated charcoal to absorb the toxin and help your dog pass it without the toxic compounds being absorbed by the body.

-Step 3: Take Your Dog into the Vet if Recommended
+Step 3: Take Your Dog To The Vet If Recommended

 Healthy Alternatives to Garlic

-There are plenty of healthier alternatives to Garlic that you can feed your pup.
-If you are looking for some different fruits or vegetables that can make a quick and healthy snack, we’d encourage you to test the following:
+Feeding canines human foods is tricky, and garlic is one of those foods that owners must be very careful about.
+There are plenty of healthier alternatives to garlic that you can feed your pup.
+If you are looking for some different fruits or vegetables that can make a quick and healthy snack, we encourage you to try the following:

-Below are some other common questions we hear from dog owners when it comes to Garlic.
-If you feel like we’ve missed something, feel free to drop us a line in the comments section!
+Below are some common questions we hear from dog owners when it comes to garlic.
+If you feel like we missed something, feel free to drop us a line in the comments section.

 Again, this will depend on how much.
 A small amount of consumed garlic powder will likely cause no issues, whereas an entire bottle will.
 We always recommend contacting your vet, and if your dog exhibits any erratic behavior, it’s recommended you take them to the vet right away.